West Virginia First Foundation Inc

 5. Implementation, Impact & Measurability (25% of score)

-- Demonstrate organizational capability to execute the project
+• Demonstrate organisational capability to execute the project

 6. Geographic Reach and Regional Need

-- For statewide programs: demonstrate presence across all 6 WVFF regions
+• For statewide programmes: demonstrate presence across all 6 WVFF regions

-- For regional programs: show deep understanding of specific regional needs
+• For regional programmes: show deep understanding of specific regional needs

-- Align with county-level overdose rates and intervention needs (as with ACCORN project selection)
+• Align with county-level overdose rates and intervention needs

 7. Engagement with Foundation Resources

-- Board noted "unbelievable participation" and "over 100 questions came in" during question periods
+• Board noted strong participation with over 100 questions during question periods

 Key Takeaways for Grant Writers

-Show the work, not just the promise: Executive Director Jonathan Board emphasized the Foundation wants to "see the work" rather than "inference or hyperbole."
-Demonstrate concrete organizational capacity, past performance, and realistic implementation plans.
+• Show the work, not just the promise: Executive Director Jonathan Board emphasised the Foundation wants to "see the work" rather than "inference or hyperbole."
+Demonstrate concrete organisational capacity, past performance, and realistic implementation plans.

-Transparency matters: With $226 million in assets from public opioid settlement funds, the Foundation prioritizes transparency.
+• Transparency matters: With over $225 million in assets from public opioid settlement funds, the Foundation prioritises transparency.
 Board meetings are public, scoring rubrics are published, and past awardees are listed online.
 Mirror this transparency in your application.

-Regional vs. statewide strategy: Choose your application strategy carefully.
-You can apply to one statewide + one regional area OR up to three regional areas.
-Consider where your organizational capacity and regional presence is strongest.
+• Regional vs. statewide strategy: Choose your application strategy carefully.
+Consider where your organisational capacity and regional presence is strongest.

 References